-Planet Earth is heating up.
-According to NASA, in 2019 the planet’s average temperature was 0.98 degrees higher than pre-industrial levels.
+The Earth is heating up.
+According to NASA, in 2020 the planet’s average temperature was 1.02°C warmer than the baseline 1950–1980 mean.
 Global warming, in addition to causing the polar ice caps to melt and sea levels to rise, is causing other climate changes like desertification and an increase in extreme weather events such as hurricanes, floods and fires: the distortion of the climate risks causing incalculable damage.

 The scientific community is in agreement that this is due to anthropogenic emissions of greenhouse gases into the atmosphere, especially since the Industrial Revolution.
-The main such gas, carbon dioxide, originates mostly (90%) from the energy sector, in particular from coal-fired power stations.
+The main such gas, carbon dioxide, originates largely from the energy sector (including but not limited to the generation of electricity).

-In December 2015, at COP 21 in Paris, an international agreement was signed that set the target of limiting global warming by the end of this century to below 2 degrees compared with pre-industrial levels and preferably limiting it to 1.5°C. COP26, which took place in November 2021 in Glasgow, confirmed the commitment to achieve carbon neutrality by 2050.
+In December 2015, at COP 21 in Paris, an international agreement was signed that set the target of limiting global warming by the end of this century to below 2°C compared with pre-industrial levels and preferably limiting it to 1.5°C. COP26, which took place in November 2021 in Glasgow, confirmed the commitment to achieve carbon neutrality by 2050.

 Historically speaking, energy transitions are not new.
 In the past we have seen huge epoch-marking shifts like the transition from using wood to using coal in the 19th century or from coal to oil in the 20th century.
 But what distinguishes this transition from its predecessors is the urgency of protecting the planet from the greatest threat it has ever had to face, and of doing so as quickly as possible.
 This impetus has accelerated the changes in the energy sector: in just one decade (2010-2019) the costs of renewable technologies have fallen by 80% in the case of solar photovoltaics and 60% for onshore wind power.